 - In its annual report entitled, Attacks on the Press in 2008, the Committee to Protect Journalists (CPJ) stated, "As the year began, press advocates hoped the approaching Olympics might prompt authorities to free some imprisoned journalists.
 Instead, China continued to operate a revolving prison door...
 When CPJ conducted its annual census on December 1 [2008], China was the world's leading jailer of journalists for the 10th consecutive year."
-[62a] - 15.10 In its 2008 Annual Report, Reporters Without Borders stated, "China is still the country which jails the largest number of journalists, cyber-dissidents, Internet-users and freedom of expression campaigners.
-They frequently endure harsh prison conditions: they share overcrowded cells with criminals, are condemned to forced labour and are regularly beaten by their guards or by fellow prisoners.
-Ill-treatment is at its worst in the first weeks in custody when police try to extract confessions.
-At least 33 journalists were in prison in China as at 1st January 2008."
+[62a] - 15.10 In its 2009 Annual Report, Reporters Without Borders stated, "China is the world's biggest prison for journalists, bloggers and cyber-dissidents.
+Most of the around one hundred prisoners have been sentenced to long jail sentences for 'subversion' or 'divulging state secrets' and are held in harsh conditions, with journalists often being put to forced labour.
+The local authorities, fearful of bad publicity from reports on corruption and nepotism, continue to arrest journalists."
 [63b] - 15.11 Human Rights Watch, in its World Report 2009, published on 15 January 2009, commented: